-I have spent a fair amount of time hunting the infamous Lingcod from shore, and I have a few tips and hotspots to share with you!
+I put in a little time hunting the infamous Lingcod from shore, and I have a few tips and hot spots to share with you!

 Jetty Fishing Spots for Lingcod

-Jetties are manmade rock formations that are built at the entrance to many Washington coastal waterways.
+Jetties are man made rock formations that are built at the entrance to many Washington coastal waterways.
 They provide excellent habitat for many species of fish, including Lingcod.
 A jetty can be a treacherous place during storms, but during fair-weather many anglers travel to our jetties to catch Lingcod, Rockfish, Sea Perch and Salmon.
 If you select a good area with good structure and know how to catch Lingcod, then catching these awesome fish will be easy!

 The North Jetty is located on the north shore of the Columbia River near Ilwaco, Washington.
 It is located in Cape Disappointment State Park, yet the fishing here is anything but disappointing.
 Most of the Jetty is composed of extremely large rocks, and just getting to a good fishing spot is an adventure within itself.
 Anglers catch Black Rockfish year round, but Lingcod are caught with shocking regularity from Spring through early Fall.
 Salmon are caught from the Jetty throughout the summer months.